BACKGROUND IMAGE: stock.adobe.com

 Cloud-native means application deployment on a cloud service, but the concept goes far beyond that.
 The purest form of a cloud-native approach makes machine ownership obsolete -- organizations rent computing resources and orchestrate them to run scalable and resilient cloud applications.

 But resources aren't the only thing to change, and a shift to a cloud-native approach doesn't happen overnight.
-IT and development teams first need to overcome a number of technical and cultural hurdles.
+IT and development teams need to overcome a number of technical and cultural hurdles.

 The benefits of going cloud-native

 With on-premises applications, the operations team manages networking, storage, servers and virtualization layers that form a hosting environment.
 IaaS reduces their ownership to a few layers: the OS, middleware, runtime, data and applications -- in other words, everything in the stack except the infrastructure.

 Since cloud computing reduces team responsibilities at the lower layers of the stack, admins should focus on application builds and the health of applications in production.
 Pizza as a service is an analogy that Albert Barron, executive software client architect at IBM, uses to break down the differences between levels of abstraction.
 He compares on-premises management to making a pizza at home; IaaS is akin to a take-and-bake service, which provides a premade pizza to cook at home; PaaS is pizza delivery; and SaaS is an eat-in restaurant.

 But pizza isn't the only analogy applied to cloud computing.
 The most common, cattle vs. pets, describes the evolution of server management.
 Admins who devote significant time and attention to individual servers cannot scale that level of attention up to larger environments.
 As applications scale, this behavior must shift to a more distanced, methodical practice: Broken servers aren't given special treatment to regain healthy status but rather taken out and replaced.
 Servers aren't named and maintained individually like pets and instead are addressed as a pool -- or herd.